What to Know About the U.S. Presidents Who’ve Been Impeached

-Impeaching a American President is rare.
-It’s only happened twice in American history — to Presidents Andrew Johnson and Bill Clinton — and neither of those times resulted in a president being removed from office.
-However, the question of impeachment once again looms large in some corners of American politics.
+Impeaching an American President is rare.
+It’s only happened twice in American history — to Presidents Andrew Johnson and Bill Clinton — and neither of those times resulted in a President being removed from office.
+However, impeachment once again looms large as the House launches its public impeachment hearings of President Trump.

 To be impeached, a President or other federal official must have committed one of the violations described by the Constitution as “treason, bribery, or other high crimes and misdemeanors.”
 But history shows that if a President is to be impeached, the biggest factor may be political will — whether members of a President’s own party are willing to turn against him, and whether enough members of Congress believe that trying to remove the President is worth the risk of losing popular support.